Custom Cup order only

 |9 Panel Configuration|

 |HCDOAEW-295R||AMP, BUP, BZO, COC, MOP, MTD, MPD, OXY THC||Forensic Use Only|

 Methylphenidate is a nervous system stimulant commonly used to treat attention deficit hyperactivity disorder (ADHD) and narcolepsy.
 Marketing under several brand names, the drug is best known in the U.S. as Ritalin.
 When used as directed, methylphenidate can provide a person greater focus for a short period of time and even help control appetite in people who are dangerously obese.

+On the street, the drug is commonly referred to as vitamin R, R-ball, pineapple, and skippy.
 Students have been known to use methylphenidate to stay up late to study for exams.
 It is a practice that can lead to addiction, a problem which often requires treatment at a drug rehabilitation center.

 The length of time that methylphenidate is detectable in the body is dependant on several variables, including which type of drug test is being used and which formulation of the drug is being taken.
 There are both immediate-release and extended-release forms of methylphenidate on the market, the latter of which remains in the body longer.
 Both are excreted primarily in urine.